 Air Force Academy has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, Air Force Academy students have several choices to make.
-Scroll down to see a full list of majors offered at Air Force Academy below.
+Scroll down to the bottom of this page to see a full list of majors offered at Air Force Academy.

 Air Force Academy does not have any ROTC programs.

 Choose one of the options below to find out more about about Air Force Academy:

 Visit the College Confidential forums to join the conversation about Air Force Academy.

 Data Source: IPEDs and Peterson's Databases © 2022 Peterson's LLC All rights reserved

 Claim your page to customize your profile and connect with students!

 Want to find money for school that doesn’t need to be paid back?
 Access insights and advice on how to search and apply for scholarships!